-The estimated district in test of dissect ne commeted aperal in the of appear are as follows:

 Category Useful life

 Buildings 60 years

 Plant and machinery 3 to 15 years

 Leasehold improvement Shorter of useful life or lease period

-Right-of-use assets Lease period

 Computer equipment 3 years

 Furniture and fixtures 10 years

 Office Equipment 5 years

 Vehicles 8 years

 Based on technical assessment, the useful lives as given above best represent the period over which the management expects to use these assets.
 The estimated useful lives for these assets may therefore be different from the useful lives prescribed under Part C of Schedule II of the Companies Act 2013.